Lease Administration Best Practices – Part 2: Encumbered Space

 Today’s post is the second in our series on commercial real estate lease administration best practices.
 In our last post, we covered best practices for subleasing, an especially timely topic, given the near record amount of office sublease space currently on the market.

 In today’s post, we’re going to share some best practices and insights on administering encumbered space.
-We chose this topic because encumbered space has increasingly come up in our discussions with the property owners, managers, accountants and attorneys we work with, and is an area of concern for everyone involved in the process of leasing and managing commercial real estate portfolios.
+We chose this topic because encumbered space has increasingly come up in our discussions with the property owners, managers, accountants and attorneys we work with, and is an area of concern for everyone involved in the process of leasing and managing their commercial real estate portfolios.

 Right of First Refusal vs Right of First Offer